oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Local DNS resolution and Internet egress | Configured if required | DNS will be resolved to the gateway of their internet device.
 Add regional egress points | Configured if required | Regional Egress Points are not configured in this solution due to the workstations being directly connected to the internet.
 Bypass proxies and inspection devices | Configured | Proxies are not configured in this solution due to the workstations being directly connected to the internet.
 Enable split tunnelling connection for VPN users | Configured | Split tunnelling is configured in this solution to enable workstations to directly connect to Microsoft services.
-If a VPN solution is required Always on VPN should be integrated into the agency infrastructure.
+If a VPN solution is required Always on VPN should be integrated into the organisation infrastructure.

 ### Exchange hybrid